citizenlab/chat-censorship/README.md

 Overview
 ========

-Collection of keyword lists used to censor chat messages on chat apps and live streaming apps used in China.
-Each of these apps implements censorship on the client-side, which allows us to reverse engineer them and extract the keyword lists used to block content in chat messages.
-Our analysis shows how keyword lists are downloaded to the applications and how encryption and decryption of lists is implemented (when it is present).
-Changes to keyword lists are tracked over the data collection period for each application.
+Collection of keyword lists used to censor content on chat apps and live streaming apps used in China.

-Full details on reverse engineering method and results are avalible in reports below:
+Full details on data collection and analysis methods and results are avalible in reports below:

 [Chat program censorship and surveillance in China: Tracking TOM-Skype and Sina UC] (http://firstmonday.org/ojs/index.php/fm/article/view/4628/3727)